agama-project/agama-project.github.io/docs/user/guides/self-update.md

 self-update:

 - The boot loader on the medium, the used Linux kernel and the initramfs image.
-- The self-update process itself
+- The self-update process itself.
 - The included packages on the Full installation medium (to install updated packages register your system)